AI sustains higher strategic tension than humans in chess

 The aphorism that one may have won the battle but lost the war is encapsulated in the notion of a ``Pyrrhic victory.''
-Costly short-term wins must be balanced against the longer-term uncertainties, opportunities, or challenges that may emerge in competitive environments.
-This presents a fundamental challenge in strategic decision-making for both biological and artificial agents across diverse competitive and cooperative landscapes \cite{vonNeumann1944, simon1955, bellman1957dynamic}, of which war \cite{weinsteinRebellionPolitics2007, bohorquezCommonEcology2009} and conflicts \cite{smithLogicAnimal1973, dedeoInductiveGame2010a, brushConflictsInterest2018} are examples.
-In the more general case, organisms and individuals learn or, over evolutionary time scales, adapt to changing ecological niches such as during development (e.g., neural pruning \cite{woudeNoGains2019}), foraging (e.g., depending on climate \cite{piteraDailyForaging2018}), and social change (e.g., reorganization of social hierarchy \cite{magee20088}).
-These can be characterized as strategic choices involving an implicit trade-off between overfitting the local environment and maintaining the flexibility to adjust to unforeseen environmental conditions \cite{lee2024constructing}.
-A complete measurement of the strategic environment, costs, and even the outcome is not readily available in many cases.
-The game of chess, in contrast, presents a long-studied and bounded example of competitive strategic interaction, where the decisions made by the players and their consequences for the game outcome are completely measurable.
+Costly short-term gains must be balanced against the longer-term uncertainties, opportunities, or challenges that may emerge in competitive environments.
+This presents a fundamental challenge in strategic decision-making for both biological and artificial agents across diverse competitive and cooperative landscapes \cite{vonNeumann1944, simon1955, bellman1957dynamic}, of which war \cite{weinsteinRebellionPolitics2007, bohorquezCommonEcology2009} and conflicts \cite{smithLogicAnimal1973, dedeoInductiveGame2010a, brushConflictsInterest2018} are poignant examples.
+More generally, organisms and individuals learn and adjust their behavior throughout their lifespan.
+This occurs during processes such as development (e.g., neural pruning \cite{woudeNoGains2019}), climate-dependent foraging \cite{piteraDailyForaging2018}, and the reorganization of social hierarchies \cite{magee20088}.
+Over longer evolutionary time scales, species continuously adapt to changing ecological niches \cite{lalandCulturalNiche2011}.
+In the context of an individual's lifetime, these can be characterized as strategic choices that involve an implicit trade-off between overfitting the local environment and maintaining the flexibility to adapt to unforeseen environmental conditions \cite{lee2024constructing}, in an echo of the speed-accuracy trade-off \cite{ratcliffModelingResponse1998}.
+In many real-world settings, complete measurements of the strategic environment, costs, and outcomes are not available.
+Chess, by contrast, is a game of perfect information, offering a well-studied, bounded setting.